 Due to Access database corruption, you’re likely to confront an error message like “unrecognized database format” or any other.
 Eventually, the situation will leave you searching for the right solution to repair Access database so you can restore Access database objects.
 Luckily, you’ve come to the right place.
 I’m sharing some useful information about how to repair Access database manually.
 Now there’s no need to use 3rd party paid tools which may cost you up to $100.
 You should only consider a professional Access Database Recovery tool if you can’t repair Access database manually.

 Microsoft is a leading software developer in this world that provides a wide range of products and services related to computing.
-Microsoft Office is one of the most popular software programs designed by Microsoft.
-MS Office suite contains several desktop applications and Access is one of them.
+Microsoft Office suite is one of the most popular software programs designed by Microsoft.
+It contains several desktop applications and Access is one of them.
 Microsoft Access is a database management system, and also known as a database management tool.
-The database management tools are commonly used in corporate sectors, businesses and other private organizations where a large amount of data is stored and managed in a regular manner.
+The database management tools are commonly used in corporate sectors, businesses, and other private organizations where a large amount of data is stored and managed in a regular manner.

 What is Database Management?

 A database is a computer file that stores a large amount of data and information.
 The process of manipulation of stored data and information according to the requirements is called database management.
 Generally, database management involves storing, managing and organizing a large amount of data and information, and you can easily edit or modify it whenever required.
 Hence, for all these functions of database management, Microsoft Access is one of the best applications for database users.

 Microsoft Access allows you to build tables, queries, forms, reports, macros and VBA modules covering both front-end (load/entry) and back-end (reporting/maintenance).
 If there are thousands of records in a database file, it may take enough time to search a single piece of information.
 But Access helps you obtain any information very quickly by just providing a few commands.

 Generally, MDB (.mdb) and ACCDB (.accdb) are two Access database types used by Microsoft Access program.